 This growth will continue to stress an industry already plagued with issues including staffing shortages, quality, and funding, without a clear resolution in sight.

-Three Things to Know about LTSS
+Five Things to Know about LTSS

 1. LTSS are expensive and not covered by Medicare